 After you've sent in your RSVP though, it can sometimes be difficult to figure out just what to wear!
 Appropriate wedding attire can differ vastly depending on the venue and time of day.

-We've put together outfits suitable for some of the most common dress codes found at summer weddings as well as suggestions about where to purchase that perfect wedding guest outfit.
-It's the bride's day, of course, but it sure doesn't hurt to be the second most well-dressed gal at the reception!
+Today we've put together outfits suitable for some of the most common dress codes found at summer weddings as well as suggestions about where to purchase that perfect wedding guest outfit.
+It's the bride's day, of course, but it sure doesn't hurt to be the second best-dressed gal at the reception!

 Before we get to the outfits though, read on for a few basic guidelines to follow when choosing wedding attire: